rohinishimpatwar/The-NLP-News-Sentiment-Trading-Strategy/README.md

 3. S&P 500 daily stock prices from Yahoo Finance:

 ## Project Logic
+Markup : 1.
+A numbered list
+              1. A nested numbered list
+              2. Which is numbered
+          2. Which is numbered
-1. Data Cleaning & Labelling:
+Markup: 1.
+Data Cleaning & Labelling
-1) Reformat and clean the news we get from kaggle website;
+1. Reformat and clean the news we get from kaggle website;
-2) Put industry and company labels on all news(~40,000);
+2. Put industry and company labels on all news(~40,000);
-Manually label sentiments for a small sample of news(800). <br />
+3. Manually label sentiments for a small sample of news(800). <br />
 2. EDA & Data Preprocessing:
 Analyze word counts, top insutries mentioned in news, top n-grams by industries and sentiment.  <br />
 3. News Sentiment Factor Extracion using Vader/FinBERT models (NLP):